 St. Martin is located around 150 miles north of Guadeloupe and is part of the Caribbean Sea’s Leeward Islands.
 It is the world’s tiniest continent, shared by two independent countries, in this case, France and the Netherlands.

-During your sailing charter, you’ll experience a fascinating dual culture due to the country’s French and Dutch sides.
+You’ll experience a fascinating dual culture during your sailing charter due to the country’s French and Dutch sides.
 It’s a place where refinement meets an easygoing vibe and is laid-back.
 This mentality pervades the fabric of everyday life on the island.

 Cuisine, culture, and food from Europe and the Caribbean collide on St. Martin like nowhere else in the Caribbean.
 With casual beach bars, world-class restaurants, iconic and (sometimes infamous) beaches, live music, and fascinating colonial history, the island provides you with a taste of the region’s unique qualities.

 Here the beautiful beaches are just one of its many attractions, ranging from lively beaches with bars and restaurants to isolated bays and hidden coves where snorkeling is a true treat and serene beaches and calm seas.
-Inland is home to small towns that practice island customs in the tropical rainforests covering the mountains.
-There are many cultural and retail experiences that reflect the island’s Dutch and French origins.
+Inland is home to small towns that practice island customs in the mountains’ tropical rainforests.
+Many cultural and retail experiences reflect the island’s Dutch and French origins.

-Sailing yachts here should include a stop on the neighboring island of Anguilla, which has small cafes and beach bards, and uncrowded sandy beaches.
+Sailing yachts here should include a stop on the neighboring island of Anguilla, which has small cafes, beach bards, and uncrowded sandy beaches.
 Road Bay is Anguilla’s principal port and a picturesque town nestled on a beautiful beach.

 This half-Dutch, half-French island is a popular stop on superyacht itineraries due to its high-end dining and retail options, as well as its attractive sheltered bays and crescent sandy beaches.
 The calm waters of St Martin and St Maarten are surrounded by dive spots suitable for a variety of abilities, and snorkellers, kayakers, and swimmers can also see parrotfish, sea turtles, colorful fish, and manta rays, not to mention the natural beauty.